 Helping Clients Inherit a Gemstone Collection

-Dealers are often the most trusted advisers on gemstones for their clients and their clients families.
-Here is how you can help support your clients and their families in handling gemstones both as a collection and as an investment.
+Gem dealers are often the most trusted advisers on gemstone matters for their clients and their clients’ families.
+In this article, you’ll learn how to help your clients and their families handle a gemstone collection or investment.

-Antiques Road Show has long lines of people bringing their art, jewelry, furnishings and other collectibles to be appraised.
-The excitement of someone realizing that he or she has inherited an item worth tens, if not hundreds, of thousands of dollars, as well as the agony of watching someones face crumble after being told a treasured heirloom is junk, is what makes the show so interesting to watch.
-Most often, these are not the people who purchased the item, but rather those who inherited the items.
-The families of your clients have the same emotions when they inherit gemstones and jewelry.
-They are thrilled, but they are also agonized.
-They hope that the inheritance is worth a fortune, but they fear that it is worthless and consequently are indecisive over what to do next.
-Often, as the trusted adviser and dealer of the gemstone collector, the family will turn to you for your support and guidance.
+Antiques Roadshow has long lines of people bringing their art, jewelry, furnishings and other collectibles for appraisals.
+The excitement of someone realizing that he or she has inherited an item worth tens, if not hundreds, of thousands of dollars, as well as the agony of watching someone’s face crumble after being told a treasured heirloom is junk, are what make the show so interesting to watch.

-Since The Erskine Company specializes in representing collectors and their families, many times we have had clients referred to us by their trusted advisers in similar situations.
-One client who was sent to us by an antiques dealer had inherited his uncles collection of Americana, which included many fine pieces of furniture.
-When a proper inventory was done, the most valuable piece was found to be, not the furniture that was appraised highly in the estate, but a greenish pot that always had sat on top of the family refrigerator.
-The clients pot sold for more than twice what the rest of the collection was valued at, and we were able to defer income taxes through a like-kind exchange through the antiques dealer.
+The Erskine Company specializes in representing collectors and their families.
+Thus, we’ve frequently had clients referred to us by their trusted advisers in similar situations.
+One such client, referred to us by an antiques dealer, had inherited his uncle’s Americana collection.
+This included many fine pieces of furniture.
+After a proper inventory, we discovered the most valuable piece wasn’t the furniture, so highly appraised in the estate.
+Rather, it proved to be a greenish pot that had always sat on top of the family refrigerator.
+The client’s pot sold for more than twice the valuation of the rest of the collection.
+We were able to defer income taxes through a like-kind exchange through the antiques dealer.

-In another situation, a coin dealer sent us his clients who had inherited their fathers coin collection.
-Only eleven coins from this vast collection were worth more than their face or metallic value, yet those eleven were worth many times the value of the entire rest of the collection.
+In another situation, a coin dealer sent us his clients who had inherited their father’s coin collection.
+From this vast collection, only eleven coins exceeded their face or metallic value.
+However, those eleven were worth many times the value of the entire rest of the collection.

-To properly support your clients and their families, there are three steps that you should to take when your clients own gemstones:
+To properly support your clients and their families, take these three steps:

 Step One: Inventory

-Most collectors do not have a current inventory of their assets; or if the inventory does exist, it lacks critical information or is in a format that is cryptic in the extreme.
-Inventories of an estate often are geared towards minimizing the estate tax value of the asset, and are rarely complete or sufficiently detailed.
-In addition, inventories can sometimes be confusing because artists often work in many different media, so it is often difficult to determine who created what artworks in the collection.
-The same is true for gemstones (who cut them and when it was done), as well as how jewelry is commissioned.
+Most collectors don’t have a current inventory of their assets.
+If the inventory does exist, it usually lacks critical information or has an extremely cryptic format.
+Estate inventories are often geared towards minimizing the estate tax value of the asset.
+They’re rarely complete or sufficiently detailed.
+In addition, inventories can sometimes be confusing because artists often work in many different media.
+Thus, determining who created what artworks in the collection may prove difficult.
+This holds true for gemstones and jewelry, too.
+(Who cut the gems and who created the piece, for example).
 Therefore, your client needs your expert assistance to describe assets for the inventory.

-Include in the inventory any reference to contractual relationships that might exist, such as consignment agreements, copyrights, distributions and reproduction rights and so forth.
-Remember that the ownership of a gem does not convey the copyright to that gem set in jewelry as a piece of artwork, and in some countries artists retain some rights over the transfer and display of art even after sale.
+Include any reference to contractual relationships that might exist, such as consignment agreements, copyrights, distribution and reproduction rights, etc. Remember that gem ownership doesn’t convey the copyright to that gem set in jewelry as a piece of artwork.
+In some countries, artists retain some rights over the transfer and display of art even after sale.

 Step Two: Aggregate